deejaygraham/deejaygraham.github.io/src/content/posts/2025-01-07-microbit-testing.md

 ```

-## Improve
+## Improvements

-One unfortunate thing that I have not looked too deeply into is that the exception points to the line of code in the assert when the exception is raised rather than the location where the assert was called.
-I have put some time into trying to compensate for this by making the error messages as good as they can be.
+One unfortunate thing that I have not looked too deeply into is that the
+exception points to the line of code in the assert when the exception is
+raised i.e. in the assert code, rather than the location where the assert
+was called.
+I know standard python has traceback to allow access to the callstack
+but I don't think this is available for micropython.
+Some experimentation is
+needed here.

+I have put some time into trying to compensate for this by
+making the error messages as good as they can be.
 If I come up with a solution, I will document this later.
 For now, I have added some simple assertions: true, false, equal; and a couple of microbit specific ones
 for image comparison and display checking.
 I will fill this out as I find a need to.